aysuvorov/medstats/README.md

 - `dummification` - creates dummies and deletes original vars
 - `summary` - provides simple summary table with var types (numeric / category).
 - `compare` - statistical comparison between 2 groups.
-By default numerics compared using Mann-Whitney, shares - with Fisher exact test
+By default numerics compared using Mann-Whitney (or you can use Welch t-test), shares - with Fisher exact test
 - `regr_onedim` - provides one-dimensional logistic regression analysis.
 Sex and Age adjustment is available.

 ### Survival